Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 What is Garlic Used For?

-As a cooking herb, garlic’s popularity is almost unrivalled.
-The cloves, which can be used both raw and cooked, is an ingredient in some of the top dishes in the culinary world.
+As a cooking herb, garlic’s popularity is almost unrivaled.
+The cloves, which can be used both raw and cooked, are an ingredient in some of the top dishes in the culinary world.
 It’s best known for adding love to garlic bread, stews, sauces, and meat dishes.

 As a remedy, garlic is not the new kid on the block.
 For centuries, people all over the world have trusted garlic to treat a range of medical problems.
 These days garlic is used as a complementary therapy against cancer, to treat cardiovascular issues, hypertension, infections and osteoporosis prevention.